Roberta Hines, MD

 The Department is fortunate to be able to provide advanced research training opportunities to both residents and fellows, via an NIH T-32 grant.
-This is a two-year NIH sponsored program under the direction of Dr. Laura Niklason, MD, PhD.
+This is a two-year NIH sponsored program under the direction of Dr. Laura Niklason, MD, PhD, Director and Dr. Helene Benveniste, Associate Director.
 The T-32 program provides an opportunity to train the next generation of physician scientists.
 T-32 trainees can choose from a variety of research venues and opportunities.
 Please visit this link on the site to learn about this exciting program.

 National Clinical Scholars Program